Ricci de Turck flow on singular manifolds: Heat operator of the Lichnerowicz Laplacian

 First we blow up parabolically (i.e. we treat $\sqrt{t}$ as a smooth variable) the submanifold $A$.
 This defines $[M^2_h, A]$ as the disjoint union of $M^2_h\backslash A$ with the interior spherical normal bundle of $A$ in $M^2_h$, equipped with the minimal differential structure such that smooth functions in the interior of $M^2_h$ and polar coordinates on $M^2_h$ around $A$ are smooth.
 The interior spherical normal bundle of $A$ defines a new boundary hypersurface $-$ the front face ff in addition to the previous boundary faces $\{x=0\}, \{\wx=0\}$ and $\{t=0\}$, which lift to rf (the right face), lf (the left face) and tf (the temporal face), respectively.

 The actual heat-space $\mathscr{M}^2_h$ is obtained by a second parabolic blowup of $[M^2_h, A]$ along the diagonal $D$, lifted to a submanifold of $[M^2_h, A]$.
 We proceed as before by cutting out the lift of $D$ and replacing it with its spherical normal bundle, which introduces a new boundary face $-$ the temporal diagonal td.
-The heat space $\mathscr{M}^2_h$ is illustrated in Figure 1.
+The heat-space $\mathscr{M}^2_h$ comes with the blowdown map $\beta: \mathscr{M}^2_h \to \R^+ \times \overline{M}^2$, which is a diffeomorphism from the interior of $\mathscr{M}^2_h$ onto $(0,\infty) \times M^2$.
+The heat space $\mathscr{M}^2_h$ and the lift of a curve starting at the corner of $M^2_h$ is illustrated in Figure \ref{heat-incomplete}.
+The base point of the lifted curve at the front face indicates the angle under which the curve approaches the corner of $(0,\infty) \times M^2$ before the lift.

-We now describe projective coordinates in a neighborhood of the front face in $\mathscr{M}^2_h$, which are used often as a convenient replacement for the polar coordinates.
+We now describe projective coordinates in a neighborhood of the front face ff in $\mathscr{M}^2_h$, which are used often as a convenient replacement for the polar coordinates.
 The drawback it that projective coordinates are not globally defined over the entire front face.
 Near the top corner of the front face ff, projective coordinates are given by

 With respect to these coordinates, $\rho, \xi, \widetilde{\xi}$ are in fact the defining functions of the boundary faces ff, rf and lf respectively.
 For the bottom right corner of the front face, projective coordinates are given by